dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 ## Flent (and most web benchmarks) are testing multiple flows

-Testing single flows can be revealing.
-This is a long distance test (72ms baseline latency to newark from here) that clearly shows 50ms of overbuffering on the sonic link, vs the effects of codel, vs the current behavior of cake.
+Actually, testing single flows can be revealing.
+This is a long distance test (72ms baseline latency to Newark from San Francisco) that clearly shows 50ms of overbuffering on the sonic link, vs the effects of codel, vs the current behavior of cake.

 {{% figure src="http://www.taht.net/~d/sonic_cake_vs_fq_codel_vs_fifo_70ms.png" %}}